USA Baseball: Fun At Bat

 Fun At Bat is an entry-level bat and ball program for kids with an emphasis on character development, functional movement, active play, and fun.
 The initiative stems from meticulous research on introductory youth sport programs and is supported by Major League Baseball, USA Baseball and industry professionals.

 Baseball5

 Baseball5 is being promoted as an accessible variation of baseball.
 USA Baseball offers Baseball5 equipment in conjunction with GameMaster Athletic.

 Hit and Run Baseball

 Hit and Run Baseball is a joint initiative between Major League Baseball and USA Baseball that provides guidelines for fun, new ways to engage youth baseball players in formal competitive play.
 The program serves youth leagues, tournament providers and amateur coaches by providing game modification recommendations focused on pace of play and additional skill building opportunities for athletes that are designed to occur more frequently than traditional gameplay exposure.

 Coach and umpire certification

-Utilizing USA Baseball's educational content and achieving a certification keeps coaches current with what is happening in the modern game of baseball.
-It's great for overall professional growth.
-Whether you coach a recreational youth team or one of our National Teams, we have education for you and a certification to go along with it.
-All great leaders in the game are also lifelong learners, always looking for new things to implement within their programs.
-We can never learn or achieve too much.
-We are pleased to offer Coach and Umpire Certification pathways to help you on your journey in our national pastime.
+Utilizing USA Baseball's educational content and achieving certification allows coaches to stay current with developments in the modern game of baseball.
+The organization offers educational resources and certification programs for coaches at different levels, including recreational youth teams and national teams.
+Certification pathways are also available for umpires.